Medicine Overview of Toko Syrup

 Headache, Nausea, Hair loss, Vomiting, Dizziness, Abnormal liver function tests, Fever, Abdominal pain, Vertigo.

 How to use Toko Syrup

 Take this medicine in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Measure it with a measuring cup and take it by mouth.
 Shake well before use.
-It can be taken with or without food, but it is better to take Toko 400mg Syrup at a fixed time.
+Toko 400mg Syrup may be taken with or without food, but it is better to take it at a fixed time.

 How Toko Syrup works